Canary by Customer Segment

 Why segment-based canary

-Segment canary routes by tenant tier, region, or feature flag.
-The new code hits internal users and friendly customers first.
+- Segment canary by tier or region.
+Tenant-tier, region, feature-flag routing per canary; new code hits internal and friendly customers first.

 Common segment choices

-Internal users first.
-Catches obvious breakage with no customer impact.
+- Internal users first.
+Dogfood segment per canary; catches obvious breakage with no customer impact.

 Infrastructure to support it